microsoft/service-fabric-healer/FabricHealerProxy.md

                 }
             }

-            // Close the Proxy to clear internal state and remove health reports that are still active. await FabricHealer.Proxy.Close();
+            // Close the proxy (this cleans up state and removes any health report that is currently active (not expired).
+            // Note: this does not cancel repairs that are in flight or in the FabricHealer internal repair queue. await FabricHealer.Proxy.Close();
         }
     }